Is CagriSema Approved? FDA Status June 2026

 Once Weekly CagriSema: First-in-Class Combination Pharmacology

-Once weekly CagriSema represents the first once weekly combination of a long acting amylin analogue with a GLP-1 receptor agonist in a single injection device.
-The underlying pharmacology of once weekly CagriSema centres on engaging two complementary satiety pathways simultaneously.
-Cagrilintide and semaglutide each act through distinct receptor systems—amylin receptors in the area postrema and GLP-1 receptors in the hypothalamus—creating a novel mechanism that produces additive effects on appetite suppression.
+Once weekly CagriSema represents the first once weekly combination of a long acting amylin analogue with a GLP-1 receptor agonist.
+The underlying pharmacology centres on engaging two complementary satiety pathways simultaneously.
+Cagrilintide and semaglutide each act through distinct receptor systems — amylin receptors in the area postrema and GLP-1 receptors in the hypothalamus — creating a novel mechanism that produces additive effects on appetite suppression.

-This amylin analogue combination treatment approach is what makes once weekly CagriSema a first in class combination in the obesity pharmacotherapy space.
-Patients treated with CagriSema in clinical trials received the fixed dose combination as a single subcutaneous injection, simplifying the treatment regimen.
+This amylin analogue combination approach is what makes once weekly CagriSema a first-in-class combination in the obesity pharmacotherapy space.
+Participants in the REDEFINE Phase 3 programme received the combination via a single co-formulated subcutaneous injection.
+For the commercial launch, Novo Nordisk has confirmed CagriSema will ship as a dual-pen rather than a single-chamber co-formulated device (the device pivot was announced in May 2026; active ingredients, dosing, and the REDEFINE evidence are unchanged).
 The long acting amylin analogue component (cagrilintide) has an extended half-life engineered through acylation technology, enabling once weekly CagriSema dosing rather than the multiple daily injections required by native amylin.
 Participants treated with CagriSema across the REDEFINE programme consistently demonstrated greater body weight reduction than those treated with either component alone, supporting the rationale for the cagrilintide and semaglutide combination.

 What Is the Current FDA Status of CagriSema?